espocrm/documentation/docs/administration/currency.md

 To preserve converted values based on current rates you can:

 1. Convert currency manually.
 With mass action from the list view or action on the detail view.
-2. Convert currency automatically with Workflows tool.
+2. Convert currency automatically with the Workflows tool.
 Convert Currency service action is available for Opportunities, Quotes, Sales Orders, Invoices.
 E.g. you can setup a workflow that will update currencies for all closed opportunities each week.
 3. Utilize Formula to store a current converted value in a separate read-only field.
-You can use either a regular Before Save Script or Workflow tool.
+You can use either a regular Before Save Script or the Workflow tool.

 ### Storing current converted value (locked)